-The best Chromebook offers a simplistic, clean operating system with killer performance and excellent battery life.
+The best Chromebook offers a simplistic, clean and minimalistic operating system with killer performance and satisfactory battery life.

-When the pandemic hit, workers and students scrambled for work-from-home laptops that were capable, but budget-friendly — cue Chrome OS!
-Chromebooks are also known for having low malware susceptibility.
-This means that Chromebooks are least likely to be infected with viruses and spyware compared to other vulnerable operating systems (e.g. Windows).
+When the pandemic hit, workers and students scrambled for work-from-home laptops that were capable, but budget-friendly — enter Chrome OS!
+Not only are Chromebooks easy on the wallet, but they're also known for having low-malware susceptibility.
+This means they are least likely to be infected with viruses and spyware compared to other vulnerable operating systems (e.g. Windows).
 If you're concerned about privacy and security, Chrome OS is the way to go.

 The best Chromebooks are secure and seamless to use with the Google ecosystem.
-You'll also be happy to know that the best Chromebooks typically have a long battery life.
-Be sure to check out our Chromebooks with the longest battery life list, along with how to check your Chromebook's battery health.
+You'll also be happy to know that they typically have a long battery life.
+Be sure to check out our Chromebooks with the longest battery life list (along with how to check your Chromebook's battery health).